-Facebook lost more value in a day than any U.S. traded company ever has.
+This latest shake-up is another blow for Facebook in an already tumultuous year.
+The company lost more value in a day than any U.S. traded company ever has in July 2018.
 Released after the market close on July 25, the Facebook earnings report for the second quarter of 2018 revealed the company missed its revenue target and experienced decelerated user growth.

 Facebook’s Stock Price and User Count Dips Are Red Flags

 The news of the Russia investigation caused the Facebook stock price to take a dive.
 Shares of the social networking company closed at $217.50 — near its 52-week high — but were down nearly 20 percent at $174.21 by the next afternoon on July 26.
 Facebook was worth $629.6 billion at close on July 25, TechCrunch reported; however, the company’s market capitalization dropped to $504.3 billion, creating a total loss of more than $125 billion.
 The decline will likely get worse.